getify/You-Dont-Know-JS/this & object prototypes/ch6.md

 # You Don't Know JS: *this* & Object Prototypes
 # Chapter 6: Behavior Delegation

-In Chapters 4 and 5, we addressed the `[[Prototype]]` mechanism  in detail, and *why* it's confusing and inappropriate (despite countless attempts for nearly two decades) to describe it as "class" or "inheritance".
+In Chapter 5, we addressed the `[[Prototype]]` mechanism  in detail, and *why* it's confusing and inappropriate (despite countless attempts for nearly two decades) to describe it as "class" or "inheritance".
 We trudged through not only the fairly verbose syntax (`.prototype` littering the code), but the various gotchas (like surprising `.constructor` resolution or ugly pseudo-polymorphic syntax).
 We explored variations of the "mixin" approach, which many people use to attempt to smooth over such rough areas.

 It's a common reaction at this point to wonder why it has to be so complex to do something seemingly so simple.
 Now that we've pulled back the curtain and seen just how dirty it all gets, it's not a surprise that most JS developers never dive this deep, and instead relegate such mess to a "class" library to handle it for them.